nickloman/nickloman.github.com/_posts/2015-01-09-balti-and-bioinformatics-on-air-21st-january-2015.md

 Draft schedule:

-+0m C. Titus Brown, UC Davis: *tba*, but something to do with his new Moore Foundation proposal <ivory.idyll.org/blog/2014-moore-ddd-talk.html>
++0m C. Titus Brown, UC Davis: Self-interest: can it a strategy for convincing scientists to share pre-publication data in a useful way?

 +30m Scott Edmunds, GigaScience: New models for open data publishing